100 days without Trump on Twitter: a nation marches more calmly | ExBulletin

 100 days without Trump on Twitter: a nation marches more calmly

+While out of sight, out of mind works really well for a lot of people in helping them move forward, he continued, Trump has refused to go quietly.
+Indeed, he set up a sort of presidential office-in-exile in Mar-a-Lago, his Florida resort, emerging intermittently to issue statements on quasi-presidential letterhead and deride Republicans. which he considers insufficiently faithful.

+It’s like you’re in a new relationship with the current administration, but every once in a while the ex-partner pops up to remind you that I’m still here that he’s not completely gone and that he lives in the basement, Norrholm said.
+What will happen over the next couple of years is that you will hear rumblings from the basement.
+We don’t know if hell is emerging or not, or if it’s just some guy in the basement making noise.

 But how important is noise?
-Many Republicans still seem to cling to every word from Mr. Trump.
+Many Republicans still seem to cling to Trumps every word.
 But others say that without Twitter or even the presidency, his voice has become almost helpless, just as Alpha, the terrifying Doberman pinscher in the movie Up, becomes ridiculous when his electronic voice malfunctions, forcing him to speak with Mickey Mouse. – like the voice of someone who inhaled too much helium.

 He doesn’t conduct himself in a logical and disciplined manner to implement a plan, anti-Trump Republican lawyer George Conway said of the former president.
 Instead, he tries to scream as loud as he can, but the problem is he’s in the basement, and so it’s like a squeaky mouse.

 Not everyone agrees, of course.
-Even some people who are not fans of Mr. Trumps’ language say the Twitter ban was outright censorship, depriving the country of an important political voice.
+Even some people who are not fans of the Trump language say the ban on Twitter was outright censorship, depriving the country of an important political voice.

-What it does is make people more sympathetic that there is someone being abused by Big Tech, Mr Johnson said.
-While he doesn’t miss the outrageous language of former presidents, he said, it was a mistake to deny his supporters the chance to hear what he had to say.
+What it does is make people sympathetic to the idea that there is someone “who is” being “abused by Big Tech,” Johnson said.
+Although he does not miss the outrageous language past presidents, he said, it was a mistake to deny his supporters the chance to hear what he has to say.

 And many Trump fans miss him desperately, in part because their identities are so closely tied to his.

-Last month, a plaintive tweet from Rudolph W. Giuliani, the former mayor of New York City, who lamented Mr. Trumps’ absence from the platform, was liked more than 66,000 times.
-It also inspired a return to the kind of brawl Mr. Trump used to stir up on Twitter, as outraged anti-Trumps walked in to brief Mr. Giuliani on exactly what he could do with his opinion.
+Last month, a plaintive tweet from Rudy Giuliani, the former New York mayor, who lamented the absence of Trumps from the platform, was liked more than 66,000 times.
+It also inspired a return to the kind of brawl Trump used to stir up on Twitter, as outraged anti-Trumps walked in to let Giuliani know exactly what he could do with his opinion.

-It’s exactly that sort of thing, the punch-and-kick between right and left, the rapid escalation (or devolution) in insults and outrage so often unleashed by Mr. Trump that caused Mr. Cavalli , a former sports writer and associate athlete. director of Stanford University, to quit Twitter just before the election.
+It’s exactly that sort of thing, the punch between right and left, the rapid escalation (or devolution) in insults and outrage so often unleashed by Trump that provoked Cavalli, a former sports writer and director. sportsman associated with Stanford.
+University, to quit Twitter just before the election.
 He would spend an hour or two a day on the platform, often working himself in a frenzy of posting sarcastic replies to the President’s tweets.

+When he called Kayleigh McEnany, the president’s press secretary, a bimbo, Twitter briefly suspended him.

+I thought, maybe God is sending me a message here, and that’s something I shouldn’t be doing, he said.
+So I quit.
+His wife was happy; he tried to channel his pent-up indignation by writing letters to the editor of the San Francisco Chronicle.

 What Are The Main Benefits Of Comparing Car Insurance Quotes Online